Css-Stylus-Styles/Perplexity-Gruvbox-Light-MainInterface/readme.md

     - The border needs to be stronger on every element take more inspiration from the google io 2024 website
     - Border colors changed (may turn this to black or some other oclors inteh citations to draw attention )

+    - Send button pro button needs to be better